 Is there a fee for block parties?

-Traditionally, SDOT has required a $75.00 inspection fee for the permit.
-However, as of June 2008 the inspection and fee are not required in an effort to strengthen neighborhood spirit and support increased pedestrian use of the right-of-way as part of Climate Action Now.
 Block parties are defined as events being held by people living along the street and not larger publicized events open to the general public.
-If the guidelines listed above are not followed, or a complaint is received, a street inspector will be sent to the location and a minimum $75.00 inspection fee reinstated .
+If the guidelines listed above are not followed, or a complaint is received, a street inspector will be sent to the location and may issue an inspection fee.

-What if an emergency vehicle needs to get through during our party?
+What if an emergency vehicle needs to get through or someone needs to get to their home during our party?

-When setting up for your event, make sure to keep tables to one side of the street and assign two individuals to respond to the end of the street to remove the barricades for the vehicle.
+When setting up for your event, make sure to keep any objects (tables, grills, play equipment) to one side of the street and assign an adult to each end of the street to move the barricades if needed.